Honouliuli Internment Camp

 Monsanto is committed to preserving the site and its local history for generations to come.

 In 2007, Monsanto purchased the surrounding Kunia farm area and pledged to work with interested community organizations to preserve the Camp.
-Since then, Monsanto, in partnership with the local community, has been working towards achieving the highest level of preservation, and is looking to donate the land in the hope of establishing the site as a U.S. National Park.
+Since then, Monsanto, in partnership with the local community, has worked towards achieving the highest level of preservation, in hopes of donating the land and establishing the site as a U.S. National Park.
+And our hard work paid off…

 The site is an important part of the Hawaii’s history and part of who we are as a resilient community.